WPIRoboticsEngineering/ZenRobotBuildKit/README.md

 # Connect to Wifi

-Program the RCCTL example and follow [these instructions to connecto to network](https://github.com/madhephaestus/Esp32WifiManager#connect-to-wifi-network)
+Program the RCCTL example and follow [these instructions to connec to to network](https://github.com/madhephaestus/Esp32WifiManager#connect-to-wifi-network)

 # BOM Source